lyndon025/playtested/src/content/article/legacy/2023-05-22-a-political-sim-with-a-unique-premise--full-review---rebel-inc.md

-## +An immersive political sim experience
+- An immersive political sim experience

-## +A challenging balancing-act between handling civilians, the government, and insurgents
+- A challenging balancing-act between handling civilians, the government, and insurgents

-## +Unique premise of stabilizating a war-torn region
+- Unique premise of stabilizating a war-torn region

-## +Lots of maps and scenarios to play in
+- Lots of maps and scenarios to play in## Cons

-## Cons

 -New players might find the mechanics confusing